Personal Injury

 The statute of limitations dictates how long an individual has to file a personal injury claim.
 In cases involving minors, these deadlines are often extended.

 • Many states allow the statute of limitations to be tolled (paused) until the minor turns 18.
+For instance in Nebraska, Neb.
+Rev. Stat. §25-213 tolls the statute of limitations for any person under the age of twenty at the time the injury occurred.

 • Parents may still need to act quickly to secure evidence and preserve witness testimony.